Table of Contents

 Additional Control Settings

 You can select one or more videos by clicking the square box left to their thumbnail.
-You can then click the Actions button at the bottom to Edit, Move, Delete all the selected videos at once.
+You can then click the Actions button at the bottom to Edit, Move, and Delete all the selected videos at once.

 At the top-right corner, you can click on the “+Add Folder” button in order to create a folder that can be used to group media files (the folder will be global among Images, Videos, Audio, Documents, Web Pages, and Widgets).